malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

                        route-ids)})))
 ```

+The route-fetching events are fired after fetching the stop times
+because the routes that serve a particular stop might change at any
+given point so we don't necessarily know all the routes ahead of time.
+And it would be better not to have to preemptively fetch every route
+in the system, particularly for larger agencies like the MTA.
+We also
+want to avoid re-fetching the same routes over and over again, so
-Because routes do not change very often, `route-ids` that are already
-present in the `app-db` are not fetched again to minimize API queries,
+`route-ids` that are already present in the `app-db` are not fetched
-effectively treating the `app-db` as a cache.
+again to minimize API queries, effectively treating the `app-db` as a
+cache.

 How the `stop` and `route` entities are persisted is less interesting
 so I'm omitting examples of them here.
 Just like the [weather